-Reg.Rule 6.201 Status and Continuation of Permits
+Rule 6.201 Status and Continuation of Permits

-Conditions of a National Pollutant Discharge Elimination System NPDES permit issued by the Arkansas Department Division of Environmental Quality will continue in effect past the expiration date pending issuance of a new permit, if:
+Conditions of a NPDES permit issued by the Division of Environmental Quality will continue in effect past the expiration date pending issuance of a new permit, if:

-- (1)(A) The permittee has submitted a timely and complete application as described in 40 C.F.R. § 122.21; and - (2)(B) The Director, through no fault of the permittee, does not issue a new permit prior to the expiration date of the previous permit.
+- (A) The permittee has submitted a timely and complete application as described in 40 C.F.R. § 122.21; and - (B) The Director, through no fault of the permittee, does not issue a new permit prior to the expiration date of the previous permit.

-Reg.
 Rule 6.202 Application Requirements for Construction and Operation of Wastewater Facilities

-- (A) Any person who desires to construct, operate, or modify any disposal system which that will discharge to the waters of the State state or to discharge any sewage, industrial waste, or other wastes into the waters of the State state or to do any other act for which that requires a permit under Ark.
-Code Ann. § 8-4-217(b) requires a permit shall submit an application for a permit for such the activity. - (B) In addition to the permit application procedures set forth in 40 C.F.R.
-Parts 122, 123, and 124, that are incorporated by reference in Reg.Rule 6.104, hereof, the applicant must also submit Arkansas Department Division of Environmental Quality Form 1. - (C) The application for a construction permit must be submitted, approved, along with the approval letter from Arkansas Department of Health for domestic discharges and athe permit issued and effective before the activity applied for construction can begin. - (B)(D) A state permit for construction or modification of a wastewater treatment facility does not constitute a National Pollutant Discharge Elimination SystemNPDES permit.
-Issuance of a state permit for construction or modification of a treatment system in no way guarantees or assumes that an application for an National Pollutant Discharge Elimination SystemNPDES permit to operate the system will be approved or the National Pollutant Discharge Elimination System permit issued, nor does issuance of an National Pollutant Discharge Elimination SystemNPDES permit assume or require a prior permit for construction or a satisfactory review of the design or construction of the treatment facility. - (E) Arkansas Department Division of Environmental Quality Form 1, plans and specifications, and design calculations are required for a state construction permit for construction or modification of a wastewater treatment facility.
-Plans and specifications and design calculations must be stamped and signed by a Registered Professional professional Engineer engineer licensed in the State of Arkansas.

-- (F) A state construction permit is not required for a facility that has a general National Pollutant Discharge Elimination SystemNPDES permit if the construction of that facility or the modification of that facility has been authorized under the applicable general permit. - (G) The basic design criteria for wastewater treatment plants in the State of Arkansas shouldshall be based on the applicable provisions in the latest edition of the "Recommended Standards for Sewage Works," published by the Great Lakes-Upper Mississippi Board of State Sanitary Engineers known as 10 Ten States Standards with the following modifications.
-Exception to these criteria will only must be approved by the Department when fully justified Division.
+- (A) Any person who desires to construct, operate, or modify any disposal system that will discharge to the waters of the state or to discharge any sewage, industrial waste, or other wastes into the waters of the state or to do any other act that requires a permit under Ark.
+Code Ann. § 8-4-217(b) shall submit an application for a permit for the activity. - (B) In addition to the permit application procedures set forth in 40 C.F.R.
+Parts 122, 123, and 124, that are incorporated by reference in Rule 6.104, hereof, the applicant must also submit Division of Environmental Quality Form 1. - (C) The application for a construction permit must be submitted, approved, and a permit issued and effective before construction can begin. - (D) A state permit for construction or modification of a wastewater treatment facility does not constitute a NPDES permit.
+Issuance of a state permit for construction or modification of a treatment system in no way guarantees or assumes that an application for a NPDES permit to operate the system will be approved or the NPDES issued, nor does issuance of a NPDES permit assume or require a prior permit for construction or a satisfactory review of the design or construction of the treatment facility. - (E) Division of Environmental Quality Form 1, plans and specifications, and design calculations are required for a state permit for construction or modification of a wastewater treatment facility.
+Plans and specifications and design calculations must be stamped and signed by a professional engineer licensed in the State of Arkansas. - (F) A state construction permit is not required for a facility that has a general NPDES permit if the construction of that facility or the modification of that facility has been authorized under the applicable general permit. - (G) The design criteria for wastewater treatment plants shall be based on the applicable provision in the latest edition of Ten States Standards.
+Exception to these criteria must be approved by the Division. - (H) In addition to Rule 6.202(G), the following standards shall apply to all wastewater treatment plants, with references to the chapters of Ten States Standards, where applicable, included: